Vitalii-Skubii/stock-price-app/README.md

 ## Testing & building

 1. To check it with linter use `npm run lint`.
-1. To run tests use `npm run test`.
+2. To run tests use `npm run test`.
-3.to build the app use `npm run build`
+3. to build the app use `npm run build`.

 ## Usage